ssaishou/vps-ssh-setup/README.md

 sudo ./ssh-setup.sh
 ```

-You'll see a menu — pick the operations you need, in any order.
+You'll see a bilingual menu — pick the operations you need.
 The
-recommended sequence on a fresh VPS is **2 → 1 → 3**: add your key,
+recommended sequence on a fresh VPS is: enter **2) Password & key
+management**, choose **2) Add public key and enable key login**, then
+return and choose **1) Change SSH port**.
+After you have verified key
-change the port (and test it), then disable password login.
+login works, use **2 → 4** to disable password login.

 ### Safety features